 In order to 1031 exchange gas station, you must first obviously sell it.
 Selling gas is easy, but selling a gas station isn’t as so.
 Gas stations are a highly specialized kind of property unlike any other commercial real estate of its kind.
 Knowing this, the process of selling a gas station may be more laborious than you originally anticipated.

-With that being said, gas stations are located practically everywhere across the country, as nearly every town in America is home to one or two.
+With that, gas stations are located practically everywhere across the country.
+It is as nearly every town in America is home to one or two.
 This familiarity makes the sale of a gas station more likely among investors looking to buy a property type that has stood the test of time.

 For the most part, gas stations are sold with the help of a specialized, commercial real estate agent.
 This is most commonly true in big cities and towns.
 However, in highway communities across the country, a gas station may likely be one of the highest valued properties in the area.